pdf/vectyx/router/README.md

 	// Children optionally contains any nested components that should be rendered
 	// by the handler.
 	Children vecty.ComponentOrHTML
+	// ShouldUpdate is `true` if the route change affects the component, but always
-	// Rendered is `false` if this is the first time the component has been added
+	// `false` the first time a component is added to the tree.
+When ShouldUpdate is
-	// to the tree.
-If Rendered is `true`, the component should be re-rendered
+	// `true`, the component should be re-rendered (ie - `vecty.Rerender()`) if an
-	// (ie - `vecty.Rerender()`) if an update is desired.
+	// update is desired.
-	Rendered bool
+	ShouldUpdate bool
 }
 ```